Adam Garcia: Early life

-Garcia was born in 1973 to Jean Balharry and Fabio Garcia in Wahroonga, New South Wales.
-His mother, Jean, is Australian, and his father, Fabio, is from Colombia.
+Garcia is the son of Jean Balharry and Fabio Garcia.
+His mother is Australian, and his father is from Colombia.
 Garcia's mother is a retired physiotherapist.
 Garcia attended Knox Grammar School where he completed his high school education.
 He also received formal tap dance training at Capital Dance Studio in Sydney, Australia.
 Garcia attended Sydney University, but did not complete his education as he left the university to take the role of Slide in the production of the musical Hot Shoe Shuffle, which toured Australia for two years before transferring to London, England.

 Career

 Garcia began his film career in 1997, playing the role of Jones in Brian Gilbert's Wilde.
 Garcia played Tony Manero in the stage version of Saturday Night Fever, which premiered on 5 May 1998 at the London Palladium, and closed on 26 February 2000.
 He was nominated for his work in the play at the Laurence Olivier Award for Best Actor in a Musical category in 1999, but lost to the cast of Kat and the Kings.
 Garcia also reached number 15 in the UK Singles Chart in 1998, with his cover version of the Bee Gees song "Night Fever", taken from the film version of Saturday Night Fever (1977).
 In 2000, he played a major role in his second feature-film, Coyote Ugly.
 Later that year, Garcia also appeared in Dein Perry's Bootmen, playing the lead role.

 In 2003, he voiced the title character in the film Kangaroo Jack but was not credited for that role.